| Title: | Simplifies Plotting Data Inside Databases |

 binwidth |

-Uses very generic dplyr code to create histogram bins.
+Uses dplyr operations to create histogram bins.
 Because of this approach, the calculations automatically run inside the database if 'data' has a database or sparklyr connection.
 The 'class()' of such tables in R are: tbl_sql, tbl_dbi, tbl_spark

 data |